Ron Johnson: Donald Trump support

-Johnson has been an unwavering supporter of former President Donald Trump, and attacked Senator Mitt Romney for his vote to allow witnesses in a Trump impeachment trial.
-Asked subsequently about the confrontation with Romney, Johnson told reporters, "those are private conversations," continuing, "That's grotesque you guys are recording," with a reporter noting the press is permitted to witness the proceedings.
-Johnson dismissively remarked that an impeachment vote would simply "inflame the situation".
+Johnson has generally supported President Donald Trump, and attacked Senator Mitt Romney for his vote to allow witnesses in a Trump impeachment trial.
+Asked subsequently about the confrontation with Romney, Johnson told reporters, "those are private conversations", continuing, "That's grotesque you guys are recording".
+A reporter noted that the press is permitted to witness the proceedings.
+Johnson said an impeachment vote would simply "inflame the situation".

 As chair of the Senate Homeland Security Committee, Johnson launched multiple investigations into Trump's political opponents, including Joe Biden.
-In September 2020, after saying for months that he was undertaking an investigation that would demonstrate Biden's "unfitness for office", Johnson released a report that found no evidence of wrongdoing by Biden in relation to Ukraine.
+In September 2020, after saying for months that he was undertaking an investigation that would demonstrate Biden's "unfitness for office", he released a report that found no evidence of wrongdoing by Biden in relation to Ukraine.
 Johnson's report reiterated unproven allegations, many of which had been elements of Russian disinformation campaigns meant to smear Biden.

-In January 2018, Johnson said he had an informant with information that the FBI and Department of Justice had conspired against Trump in the 2016 presidential election; Johnson called it a "secret society" and said there was "corruption at the highest levels of the FBI".
+In January 2018, Johnson said he had an informant with information that the FBI and Department of Justice had conspired against Trump in the 2016 presidential election; he called it a "secret society" and said there was "corruption at the highest levels of the FBI".
 Later that day, Johnson said he had based these claims on FBI agents Peter Strzok and Lisa Page's text messages, but conceded that he could not fully ascertain the messages' meaning.
-In February 2018, Johnson further suggested that a text message between Strzok and Page raised questions about "the type and extent of President Obama's personal involvement" in the investigation into Hillary Clinton's email server.
+In February 2018, he further suggested that a text message between Strzok and Page raised questions about "the type and extent of President Obama's personal involvement" in the investigation into Hillary Clinton's email server.
 But the message in question, which said, "Potus wants to know everything we're doing", referred to the FBI investigation into Russian interference in the 2016 election, not the Clinton email investigation, which had concluded months earlier.

-In April 2019, Johnson defended Trump's statement that some high-level FBI agents were "scum", and said "I think there's a proven fact there was definitely corruption at the highest levels of the FBI."
-In 2021, Johnson confirmed reporting that the FBI warned him (in August 2020) that he was a target of Russian disinformation.
+In April 2019, Johnson defended Trump's statement that some high-level FBI agents were "scum", and said, "I think there's a proven fact there was definitely corruption at the highest levels of the FBI."
+In 2021, he confirmed reporting that the FBI warned him (in August 2020) that he was a target of Russian disinformation.
 In 2022, Johnson described the August 2020 warning as that the "FBI set me up with a corrupt briefing and then leaked that to smear me".